phibbyrizz/ComfyUI-Prompt-Studio/README.md

 # ComfyUI Prompt Studio Suite v3

 ![Prompt Studio Suite v3](workflow_preview.png)

-An intelligent reverse-engineering and multi-modal prompt generation workbench for ComfyUI.

-Analyze reference imagery to generate production-grade still prompts (Flux, SDXL, Midjourney) or synthesize structured multi-shot script blocks for **MiniMax H3** with native audio/soundscape cues.
+**Turn a reference image and a simple idea into a production-ready image prompt or MiniMax H3 video script — directly inside ComfyUI.**

+Prompt Studio analyzes your reference image, detects its aspect ratio, and combines that visual context with your creative direction.
+Use it to reverse-engineer detailed still-image prompts or build structured MiniMax H3 video scripts with shots, camera direction, dialogue, soundscape, and music cues.

+---
 ---

 ## Features